-- First practical demonstration HH 1: Complete detailed design of all the components both hardware and software; bill of materials and some implementations.
-Design considerations must be well documented. - Second practical demonstration HH 2: Full implementation of all the components and modules of the system, individually tested and ready for integration and final testing.
+- First practical demonstration: Complete detailed design of all the components both hardware and software; bill of materials and some implementations.
+Students must submit all the design documents, including technical specifications, diagrams, schematics and any other design document necessary to support design decisions.
+Design documentation must be submitted before or on the date and time set by the professors and posted on the course calendar. - Second practical demonstration: Full implementation of all the components and modules of the system, individually tested and ready for integration and final testing.
 Students are expected to explain in detail all the technical aspects of their module(s) specifications including interfacing with the rest of the system, their designs, implementations, and individual tests performed.
-Students should be able to explain any difficulties or problems faced with their project and how they were solved. - Third and final practical demonstration HH 3: System fully integrated, functional and tested.
+Students should be able to explain any difficulties or problems faced with their project and how they were solved.
+Students must submit all the design documents updated, together with all the unit-testing sheets.
+These testing sheets should present the expected results, the actual results and any troubleshooting procedures followed to solve any problems.
+This documentation must be submitted before or on the date and time set by the professors and posted on the course calendar. - Third and final practical demonstration: System fully integrated, functional and tested.
 Students are expected to explain in detail all the technical aspects of the system specifications, design, implementation, integration and testing.
-Students should provide testing evidence and data together with their analysis, and be able to explain any difficulties or problems faced with their project and how they were solved.
+Students should provide testing evidence and data together with their analysis, and be able to explain any difficulties or problems faced during the integration and the project in general and how they were solved.
+Students must submit all the design documents updated, together with all the integration and testing sheets.
+These testing sheets should present the expected results, the actual results and any troubleshooting procedures followed to solve any problems.
+This documentation must be submitted before or on the date and time set by the professors and posted on the course calendar.